16-19 Tuition Fund

-The Department of Education announced funding to support students whose learning was disrupted as a result of the COVID pandemic.
-This 16-19 Tuition Fund is available to all 16 to 19 providers such as Alec Reed Academy's sixth form and is ring-fenced for 16 to 19 small group tuition only.
+The Department of Education announced further funding to support students whose learning was disrupted as a result of the COVID pandemic.
+This 16-19 Tuition Fund is to continue until 2023/24 and is ring-fenced for 16 to 19 small group tuition only.
 In the academic year 2021/22 the Academy has been allocated £17,910.

 Alec Reed Academy commits to using the small group tuition funding that it has been given to mitigate against the impact of the pandemic on our study programme students.
 Sessions will be limited to three to five students per group and will be above and beyond normal timetabled hours.
 Students will be prioritised for small group tuition based on the guidance released by the Education and Skills Funding Agency (ESFA).

 Support sessions will be prioritised, in order, for the following students:

 - Those with an Education, Health and Care (EHC) Plan

 - Those who have a grade 3 or below in GCSE Maths and/or English